kaunel85/ong-bylaws/bylaws.md

 26. Six Active Members are chosen by the Chapter at the beginning of each semester by a top six plurality election to potentially sit on the Judicial Committee with the Warden.
     1. Upon the calling of a Judicial Committee, four of the six Members will be selected by the Warden and Vice-President to sit on the Judicial Committee.
     2. A Member cannot sit on the Judicial Committee if they are involved in the incident for which the Judicial Committee meeting has been called, or if they feel they cannot be unbiased in the matter.
-    3. To remove a member of the Judicial Committee, a 66% vote is required by the active chapter.
+    3. To remove a member of the Judicial Committee, an affirmative vote of 66% of members eligible to vote is required.
 If removal is successful, a new member of the Judicial Committee will be elected immediately by a majority vote.
     4. If the potential judicial members have not been selected for the semester or three or more judicial members declare their unavailability to serve on a committee when it is required that one be called, the Warden shall use his best judgement in the selection of uninvolved, unbiased, and representative members to fill the committee.

 27. The Judiciary Committee meeting shall be conducted as follows, all of which is to be mediated by the chair: